 How It Works

 Because IQLA is part of the public school system, it's tuition-free.
-Enrolled families receive the Stride K12 curriculum, and eligible families receive a loaner computer and printer.
+Enrolled families receive the K12 curriculum, and eligible families receive a loaner computer and printer.

 Who can attend?